 Our Economic Models

-Our goal, and our game, our entire game, is to reach 100 Million people who are ready to enroll in a new economic agreement, The #IsThereEnough Economic Peace Treaty, that prizes wealth building over war.
-If you are ready to sign the agreement, do so today.
-If you are not ready, dig into our influences page.
-Studying them, you will gain some understanding of our values and intentions.
+Our goal, and our game, our entire exercise, is to reach 100 Million people who are ready to enroll in a new economic justice agreement with themselves, The Fuller Peace Treaty, that prizes collaborative wealth over war.
+If you are ready to be counted in the agreement, preregister today.
+If you are not , take our survey Let us make our case to you.
+Dig deep into our influences .
+That will give you some understanding of our values and intentions.

 We want to help you exercise a clear and informed choice when you join us in the commitment we offer you, to uphold agreement over war.